Feet Heat Pads: How to Use Them Safely and Effectively

 Choose the Right Pad: Foot Heating Mat, Foot Warmer Pad & More

-• Foot warmer pad / blanket style: soft layers you slip your feet into, great for lounging.
+• Foot warmer pad or blanket: soft enclosure you slip your feet into.

 feet heat pads - KentDO